melanie-oneill/special-topics-labs-interview/README.md

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?

+* _Melanie_: I have a technical role but don't actually know how to develop so I wanted to learn and this seemed like a great opportunity to do so!

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?

+* _Melanie_: I went to Alaska this past Spring and I absolutely loved it.
+I would like to go back there sometime but I think the two places on my ultimate travel bucket list are the Galapagos Islands and Greece.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.

+* _Melanie_: I feel like Ringo Starr is underappreciated.
+I understand that maybe he didn't necessarily contribute the most, but the Beatles were the Beatles because they were all there.

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).

+* _Melanie_: I have a mutt named Sam, she's like nine or ten years old.
+I'm her at least fourth owner.
+She hates faces.
+(Seriously, if someone puts their face too close to hers, she'll nip them)

 ## Submitting Your Work
 Once I have merged your pull request into my repo, please submit your repo along with a screenshot of your pull request in Blackboard.